Call4Cloud | MMP-C | Autopilot | Device Preparation

 8. Removing EP!

-Like told earlier… exploit protection is removed from the baseline because each company has their own needs and their own settings needed.
+As mentioned earlier… exploit protection is removed from the baseline because each company has its own needs and needs for settings.

 9. KB5005565 and KB5005101 Issues